mia-platform/documentation/docs/guidelines/api.md

     | 1 (client reserved)   | 1	                    | Trashed by the client	    | Upload data (with sync set to 2).
 If no errors then delete local data else re-set sync to 1 and skip.|
     | -                     | -                     | Undefined	                | Delete local data or just skip.|

-- id: identificativo UUID generato da mongo per identificare la risorsa
+- id: UUID generated by mongo to identify the resource

-### I tipi di dato di una risorsa
+### The data types of a resource

-E' possibile specificare campi di diverse tipologie:
+It is possible to specify fields of different types:

 - String
 - Numbers
-- Date
+- At your place
 - DateTime
 - ....
 - GeoPoint, see RFC 7946: {